 When it comes to regular crimes, the affected party usually receives support and consolation, while the society’s anger concentrates on the perpetrator.
 However, that is not always the case for cybercrime – the movement against victim-blaming has not reached the field of data security.
 On the contrary – if you collect information on your customers, you are seen as solely responsible for keeping it safe.
-A failure to do so results in severe consequences.
+Failure to do so results in severe consequences.

 IBM identifies four main cost centers of a data breach:

 According to their report, the average cost of a data breach in 2020 was $3.68 million, and it took a company 280 days to identify and contain it.
 While that amount is skewed by the US, where it reaches more than $8 million, it is a decent approximation for the European Union – the average cost of a data breach for EU countries and regions included in the report ranged from $2.5 million in Scandinavia to $4.45 million in France.

 In the retail industry, the financial cost of a breach in 2020 was about half as severe as the average figure.
 However, it rose by 9.2% between 2019 and 2020, signaling that the financial consequences suffered by retailers may be catching up with other sectors.